NEET Exam Pattern 2021, Marking Scheme, Syllabus – Know Here

 The exam pattern comprises of the type of questions, number of questions, marking scheme, etc. The detailed NEET exam pattern is mentioned below:

-- Exam Date: The exam will be organised on 1st August 2021.
+- Exam Date: The exam has been organised on 12th September 2021.

-- Exam Mode: The examination will be conducted through offline mode (paper based).
+- Exam Mode: The examination is conducted through offline mode (paper based).

-- Number of Question: It will contain only one question paper which comprises of 180 questions.
+- Number of Question: It contain only one question paper which comprises of 200 questions, out of which candidates have to answer 180 questions.

 - Type of Question: Questions will be objective type.
 Each question will contain four optional answers; students are required to mark the correct answer only.

 - Exam Duration: The exam duration will be three hours (2:00 to 5:00 PM).

 - Subjects: The question papers will be composed of four sections i.e. Physics, Chemistry, Botany and Zoology.

 - Question Paper Language: The language of the question will be English, Hindi, Tamil, Assamese, Oriya, Kannada, Bengali, Gujarati, Marathi, Urdu, and Telugu.

 |Subjects||Number of Questions|